Smithstone Hibs F.C.: Kilsyth Hibs

 In 1893, the club was effectively re-founded as Kilsyth Hibs, still using the shortened name, playing at the same ground and with James Doherty remaining as club secretary.
 One of the club's final matches as Smithstone was a 3–0 win at Kilsyth Wanderers, which may have prompted the name change.

-Also with the change was a change in county membership as Kilsyth Hibs switched to the Stirlingshire FA, approved as members unanimously, so from 1893 to 1894 entered the Stirlingshire Cup, which had far more competitors than the Dumbartonshire by this stage; however the club never won a tie in the competition.
-The move also had an unexpected consequence as the Hibs found that 9 of its first XI lived a few yards inside Dumbartonshire, rather than Stirlingshire, which resulted in a second XI losing to Grangemouth in its first entry.
+Also with the change was a change in county membership as Kilsyth Hibs switched to the Stirlingshire FA, approved as members unanimously, so from 1893 to 1894 entered the Stirlingshire Cup, which had far more competitors than the Dunbartonshire by this stage; however the club never won a tie in the competition.
+The move also had an unexpected consequence as the Hibs found that 9 of its first XI lived a few yards inside Dunbartonshire, rather than Stirlingshire, which resulted in a second XI losing to Grangemouth in its first entry.
 For the following season it got special dispensation to be able to field them in county competition.

 The club had tried to join the Midland League in 1893, to no avail, and was involved in trying to set up an alternative league with other overlooked clubs, but it was decided to run with 7 clubs alone, and Kilsyth Hibs were left on the outside.

 An attempt to gain election to the Midland League in 1896 was also unsuccessful, the club receiving votes from 4 of the other members, when 7 votes were required.
 The attempt was the club's last throw of the dice; after losing 6–2 at Stenhousemuir in the second round of the 1896–97 Scottish Qualifying Cup, the club scratched from the Stirlingshire Cup, and the club had "collapsed" before the 1897–98 season.

 The Smithstone Hibs name was revived in the early 20th century for a Junior club.